Keep charity status

 - Responsible Persons (people who are members of your charity's governing body including directors or committee members, or its trustees) – you need to let us know if someone takes on or finishes the role of a Responsible Person, and

 - governing document (such as its constitution, rules or trust deed).

 You must also let us know if you think your charity is not meeting its ongoing obligations to the ACNC in a significant way, and as a result, your organisation is no longer entitled to be registered.

 They must also keep operational records which explain their activities.
 Charities operating overseas have specific record-keeping requirements for their overseas activities and the resources sent overseas.

 Report information annually

 All charities (except charities that are corporations registered with the Office of the Registrar of Indigenous Corporations) must submit an Annual Information Statement every year.
 The Annual Information Statement is due within six months of the end of a charity's reporting period and is submitted online in the ACNC Charity Portal.

 Comply with ACNC Governance Standards

 All charities (except a specific group of charities called 'Basic Religious Charities') must comply with the Governance Standards.
 These standards set out a minimum standard of governance, to help promote public trust and confidence in charities.

 Comply with ACNC External Conduct Standards

-Charities that operate overseas must comply with the external conduct standards.
-These standards require charities to take reasonable steps to ensure appropriate standards of behaviour, governance and oversight and keep records when undertaking activities or providing resources overseas.
+Charities that operate overseas must comply with the External Conduct Standards.
+These standards require charities to take reasonable steps to ensure appropriate standards of behaviour, governance, oversight and recordkeeping when undertaking activities or providing resources overseas.